6 Ways to Quit Pressuring Your Writing to Succeed

 If this isn't problematic enough, we think this of our writing as well.
 People have published younger than us.
 People who have been published have written worse novels than ours.
 People have finished drafts of novels before we have.
 So we think, we can make it too.
 We NEED to publish.
 We NEED to write better novels.
 And we need to do it NOW.

 We end up putting pressure on our writing to succeed.
-We believe we must write something wonderful - the perfect short story, the next Great American Novel, the best dystopian, post-apocalyptic, literary fiction, satirical commentary on socity's flaws since insert-your-favorite-author-here.
+We believe we must write something wonderful—the perfect short story, the next Great American Novel, the best dystopian, post-apocalyptic, literary fiction, satirical commentary on society's flaws since insert-your-favorite-author-here.
 We try and FORCE our writing to be wonderful and magical and do all these incredible things NOW because we are ready to be acknowledged, validated.
 We are ready for success.

 And this ends up hurting us as well.
 We feel paralyzed, overwhelmed, rushed.
 We think we're not good enough.
 We think there's too much to do.
 We think we haven't done anything worthwhile.
 We pressure ourselves and then our writing suffers even more.

-We have entered into the Writer's Space Race: a race to publication and fame and success in writing.
-We fight our writing.
+We have entered into the never-ending Writer's Space Race: a race to publication and fame and success in writing.
+We think we're fighting, competing against the rest of the world to be the first, the best, the only, but we're not.
+In reality, we fight our writing.
 We fight ourselves.
 And it sucks.

 To be a "writer," it feels as though there's a lot of additional steps to complete besides the act of writing itself.
 You must have published a book.
 You must be published in literary magazines.
 You must be financially independent and able to focus on your writing full time, whether that means you're helping others write through classes or attending conferences or running a successful blog.

 In reality, to be a "writer" you must do only one thing: write.
 (Click to tweet this!)

 The Dangers of Succumbing to the Writer's Space Race to Publish: